awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-identity-based-access-control-cw.md

 + swf:RegisterDomain
 + swf:UpdateAction

+Additionally, to view the service map in ServiceLens, you need `AWSXrayReadOnlyAccess`

 ## AWS Managed \(Predefined\) Policies for CloudWatch<a name="managed-policies-cloudwatch"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 These AWS managed policies grant necessary permissions for common use cases so that you can avoid having to investigate what permissions are needed\.
 For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.